-- A. A change order is any written amendment to a construction contract to which all parties agree. - B. A change order normally modifies one or more of the following elements of the contract: - 1.
+- A. A Change Order is any written amendment to a construction contract to which all parties agree. - B. A Change Order normally modifies one or more of the following elements of the contract: - 1.
 Scope of Work - 2.
 Contract Sum - 3.
-Contract Time - C. Under no circumstances may the contractor proceed with the work of a change order until the Agency approves it. - D. If the amount of the change order exceeds the limit of the Agency's construction change order certification, OSE must authorize the change order before the contractor may perform any work. - E. The parties shall process change orders using the Change Order to Construction Contract (SE-380).
+Contract Time - C. Under no circumstances may the Contractor proceed with the work of a Change Order until the Agency approves it. - D. If the amount of the Change Order exceeds the limit of the Agency's construction Change Order certification, OSE must approve the Change Order before the Contractor may perform any work. - E. The parties shall process change orders using the Change Order to Construction Contract (SE-380).